credogit/react-credo/README.md

 ### Usage

-This library can be implemented into any react application in 3 different ways:
-1. By using hooks provided by the library
+This library can be implemented into any react application by using hooks provided by the library
-2. By using a button provided by the library
-3. By using a context consumer provided by the library

-Note that all 3 implementations produce the same results.

 ### 1. Using the credo hook
 ```javascript